 My soul is weary of my life; I will give free course to my complaint; I will speak in the bitterness of my soul.

-I will say unto God, Do not condemn me; shew me wherefore thou contendest with me.
-Job 10:3

-Is it good unto thee that thou shouldest oppress, that thou shouldest despise the work of thine hands, and shine upon the counsel of the wicked?

-Hast thou eyes of flesh, or seest thou as man seeth?

-Are thy days as the days of man, or thy years as man's days,

-That thou inquirest after mine iniquity, and searchest after my sin,

-Although thou knowest that I am not wicked; and there is none that can deliver out of thine hand?
+I will say unto God, Do not condemn me; Show me wherefore thou contendest with me.
+Is it good unto thee that thou shouldest oppress, That thou shouldest despise the work of thy hands.
+And shine upon the counsel of the wicked?
+Hast thou eyes of flesh?
+Or seest thou as man seeth?
+Are thy days as the days of man, Or thy years as man's days, That thou inquirest after mine iniquity, And searchest after my sin, Although thou knowest that I am not wicked, And there is none that can deliver out of thy hand?

-Thine hands have framed me and fashioned me together round about; yet thou dost destroy me.
+8 Thy hands have framed me and fashioned me Together round about; yet thou dost destroy me.

-Remember, I beseech thee, that thou hast fashioned me as clay; and wilt thou bring me into dust again?
+9 Remember, I beseech thee, that thou hast fashioned me as clay;

+And wilt thou bring me into dust again?

-Hast thou not poured me out as milk, and curdled me like cheese?
+10 Hast thou not poured me out as milk,

+And curdled me like cheese?

-Thou hast clothed me with skin and flesh, and knit me together with bones and sinews.
+11 Thou hast clothed me with skin and flesh, And knit me together with bones and sinews.
+12 Thou hast granted me life and lovingkindnes

-Thou hast granted me life and favour, and thy visitation hath preserved my spirit.
+Thou hast granted me life and lovingkindness; And thy visitation hath preserved my spirit.

-Yet these things thou didst hide in thine heart; I know that this is with thee:
+Yet these things thou didst hide in thy heart; I know that this is with thee:

-If I sin, then thou markest me, and thou wilt not acquit me from mine iniquity.
+If I sin, then thou markest me,

+And thou wilt not acquit me from mine iniquity.

-If I be wicked, woe unto me; and if I be righteous, yet shall I not lift up my head; being filled with ignominy and looking upon mine affliction.
+If I be wicked, woe unto me;

+And if I be righteous, yet shall I not lift up my head;

+Being filled with ignominy,

+And looking upon mine affliction.

-And if my head exalt itself, thou huntest me as a lion: and again thou shewest thyself marvelous upon me.
+And if my head exalt itself, thou huntest me as a lion;

+And again thou showest thyself marvelous upon me.

-Thou renewest thy witnesses against me, and increasest thine indignation upon me; changes and warfare are with me.
+Thou renewest thy witnesses against me,

+And increasest thine indignation upon me:

+Changes and warfare are with me.
-Wherefore then hast thou brought me forth out of the womb?
-I had given up the ghost, and no eye had seen me.

-I should have been as though I had not been; I should have been carried from the womb to the grave.
+- Wherefore then hast thou brought me forth out of the womb? - I had given up the ghost, and no eye had seen me. - I should have been as though I had not been; I should have been carried from the womb to the grave. - Are not my days few? cease then,

-Are not my days few? cease then, and let me alone, that I may take comfort a little,
+And let me alone, that I may take comfort a little,

-Before I go whence I shall not return, even to the land of darkness and of the shadow of death;
+Before I go whence I shall not return,

+Even to the land of darkness and of the shadow of death;